andrewemorris/reading-notes/102/code-03.md

 ## Notes

+* Each time file is updated it needs to be added
 * git push -f firces local to overwrite remote (i.e. when remote not in sync and wna tto overweite it)
 * git status summarieses the differences between local and remote